yelouafi/focused/README.md

 Note how we wrapped `each` inside the `.$()` method of the proxy. `.$()` lets us insert arbitrary optics in the access path which will be automatically composed with the other optics in the chain.

-In optics FP, `each` is called a _Traversal_.
+In optics jargon, `each` is called a _Traversal_.
 It's an optic which can focus on multiple parts inside a data structure.
 Note that traversals are not restricted to lists.
 You can create your own traversals for any _Traversable_ data structure (eg Maps, trees, linked lists ...).

 Of course, traversals work automatically with update functions like `over`.
 For example